CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/disclaimer/disclaimer-toggle.readme.md

     new Toggle();
     new Disclaimer();

+#### Replace

+The ES6 module includes a constant named `SCREEN_DESKTOP` which determines wether the browser needs scroll the disclaimer in the browser's view.
+The ACCESS Patterns Rollup configuration replaces this constant in the script during processing with the number `960` so that if the browser width is less than 960px wide, the browser will scroll to the disclamer.
+The same will need to be done in any project using the ES6 Module.

 #### Polyfills

 The [Toggle Utility](/toggle) reqiures polyfills for IE11 support.
 See the ["Toggle Usage" section](toggle#toggle-usage) for more details.